 And guess what Venus's gem is?

 So if you're looking for a 5th or 45th anniversary gift (white sapphires are, traditionally, the 5th and 45th anniversary gem)...

-...If you're born in September, celebrating your anniversary in September, has a child born in September (white sapphire is the September birthstone)...
+...If you're born in September, celebrating your anniversary in September, or shopping for a child, mother, sister or friend born in September (white sapphire is the September birthstone)...

 ...Untouched.
 Unspoiled.
 All precious.